Chinese fighters buzz Canadian warship

 "We were clear about the transit of Canadian vessels through the Taiwan Strait and monitored the vessels for the whole process," Ren said.

-However, the Chinese state-owned Global Times newspaper put out a post on its official Weibo account Thursday mockingly saying "the Canadian ships have received a warm welcome from our people's navy and air force."
+However, the Chinese state-owned Global Times newspaper put out a post on its official Weibo account Thursday, seemingly mocking the encounter: "The Canadian ships have received a warm welcome from our people's navy and air force," said the post.

 Before the buzzing Monday, the closest Chinese jets had come to the Regina was several kilometers, according to Fisher.